-Thermal socks.
-If you’re feet are cold or wet, you’ll never get warm again.
+- Thermal socks.
+If your feet are cold or wet, you’ll never get warm again.
 Ever.
 Invest in a good pair of socks to keep you warm.

-Fleece hoodie.
+- Fleece hoodie.
 As long as you have your long shirt and underwear, your base layer is covered.
 So it doesn’t really matter what kind of fleece sweater you wear, but I love a hoodie.
-Keeps you comfortable when you’re hungry, cranky, tired and the pockets are super easy for your ticket, spectator pass and phone.
+Keeps you comfortable when you’re

-Woolen hat.
-Any woollen hat.
+- Woolen hat.
+Any woolen hat.
 Or fleece hat.
 As long as it is not a wide knit that has the wind go gushing through, it is a good hat.
 Better take one with double insulation.